-Investing in innovative research is investing in Europe’s future.
-As one of the Marie Skłodowska-Curie Individual Actions (MSCA), the Marie Skłodowska-Curie Individual Fellowships encourages collaboration between different industrial sectors and research disciplines – to the benefit of the wider European economy.
+Investing in innovative research is investing in the future.
+As one of the Marie Skłodowska-Curie Individual Actions (MSCA), the Marie Skłodowska-Curie Individual Fellowships are Europe's investment in researchers and their development.

 Marie Skłodowska-Curie Individual Fellowships support researchers at all stages of their careers, regardless of age and nationality.
 The research fellowships help to fund career development opportunities for researchers working across all disciplines.

-If you are a researcher looking to work in a dynamic learning environment and one of Europe’s leading research centres in Information and Communications Technology (ICT) research and development, an MSCA Fellowship at Tyndall may be for you.
+If you are a researcher looking to work in a dynamic learning environment and one of Europe’s leading institutes in Information and Communications Technology (ICT) research and innovation, an MSCA Fellowship at Tyndall may be for you.

-If you are an experienced Tyndall researcher looking to energise your career further, a Marie Curie IF will offer you exciting new learning opportunities.
+If you are an experienced Tyndall graduate looking to energise your career further, an MSCA Global Fellowship will offer you exciting new learning opportunities.

 If you are a Tyndall Principal Investigator (PI) looking to add new expertise to your area, an MSCA Fellow can be recruited to your team from the EU and other parts of the world.

-The core activity of an Individual Fellowship is a research development and training project, developed by the researcher in collaboration with their host organization and supervisor, and designed to provide training through research.
+The core activity of an Individual Fellowship is a research development and training project, developed by the researcher in collaboration with their host organisation and supervisor, and designed to provide training through research.

-You will find all information necessary to prepare and submit a proposal for a Marie Skłodowska-Curie actions call on the call page of the Participant Portal.
+You will find all information necessary to prepare and submit a proposal for a Marie Skłodowska-Curie Fellowship on the call page of the Participant Portal.